abcnews/mount-utils/README.md

 Returns an array of mount nodes that match the selector and may have been transformed as per the supplied options.

-Any mounts that have been marked as used by another instance of this library will always be excluded from the results.

 ```ts
 type SelectMountsOptions{
   exact?: boolean; // default false